XBigTK13X/Aigilas/README.md

 ## How to Build the Game##
 Prerequisites:

-* Visual Studio 2010 (at least Visual C# 2010 Express)
-* XNA 4.0 (which is included in Windows Phone Developer Tools)

-Open Aigilas.sln in Visual Studio and launch the project.
+* Oracle JDK 7
+* Intellij IDEA Community Edition

+Open the proj directory as a project in Intellij IDEA.
+Run the class "DesktopMain" as a Java application.
 The game should launch shortly after that.

 ## Supported Platforms ##
-Currently, only Windows 7 is tested and supported.
-A PoC has been done that shows Aigilas can run on MonoGame, which would open up support for Linux and Mac OS X.

-The game originally targeted Xbox 360, but then I graduated college and lost my Creators Club account.
-Should this game ever raise enough interest (and money) to sustain a new account, then I will resume testing on the 360.
+Windows 7, Mac OS X Lion and Ubuntu 12.04 are all supported to varying degrees.
+Currently, LAN play is fully functional on only Windows and Mac OS X.

 ## How can I contribute? ##
 Look through current issues, make suggestions via the issues page, if all else fails then fire a question my way at: xbigtk13x@gmail.com